interledger/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 ```

 `Error` is a response-type message, returned when an error occurs on the BTP
 level.
-It has packet-specific data which resembles the [ILP Error
+It has packet-specific data which resembles the [ILP Reject
-format](../0003-interledger-protocol/0003-interledger-protocol.md#ilp-error-format),
+format](../0027-interledger-protocol-4/0027-interledger-protocol-4.md#ilp-reject),
 but irrelevant fields have been taken off and new error codes have been
 written: